A collection of VSCode shortcuts that you'll definitely want to know because the shortcut guy says so.

 I'm Mandai, in charge of Wild on the development team.

-I wrote an article about shortcuts for Visual Studio Code (VSCode) a while ago, and since then I've been spending my days googling shortcuts and reading through configurations.
+I wrote an article about Visual Studio Code (VSCode) shortcuts a while ago, and since then I've been spending my days googling shortcuts and reading up on configurations.
+I've been

-Select from the beginning of the line to the end of the line
+Select from the beginning to the end of the line

-I used to use the Shift + end combination from the home key a lot, but there was a shortcut to select the current line with one click.
+I used to frequently use the combination of home key followed by Shift + end, but there is a shortcut that instantly selects the current line

-In most cases, this is convenient because you want to delete an entire line, but the line feed code at the end of the line is also included in the selection range, so don't panic if there are rare cases where the line break becomes incorrect.
+In most cases, this is convenient because you want to delete the entire line, but since the line break code at the end of the line is also included in the selection range, there are rare cases where the line breaks become strange, but don't panic

-The standard way to indent is to use the Tab key or the Shift+Tab key, but VSCode also has shortcuts for indenting.
+The standard way to indent is to use the tab key or shift-tab, but VSCode also has shortcuts assigned for indentation

-It is certainly possible to indent with the tab key, but it is not always possible to indent with the tab key.
+It is true that you can indent using the tab key, but that doesn't mean you can always indent using the tab key.

-To indent the tab key, the cursor needs to be at the beginning of the line, so if you notice a shift in indentation midway through, you'll need to move the cursor.
+To indent using the tab key, the cursor must be at the beginning of the line, so if you notice that the indent is off, you have to move the cursor.

 # Add Ctrl + ]